Karelsprivilege

-Karelsprivilege is a legendary privilege that Charlemagne allegedly paid to the Frisians led by Magnus Forteman to thank them for the support that was given to his attack on Rome.
-Since the 13th century, the Frisians regularly mentioned Karelsprivilege in legal and historical works.
-The authenticity of the privilege has been heavily contested, especially after the Middle Ages.
-The privilege formed the basis of the so-called Frisian freedom.
-It was recognized as genuine by a number of Holy Roman emperors.
+Karelsprivilege is a legendary privilege that Charlemagne allegedly paid to the Frisians led by Magnus Forteman to thank them for their support for his attack on Rome.
+Beginning in the 13th century, Frisians regularly mentioned Karelsprivilege in legal and historical works.
+The authenticity of the privilege has been contested in recent centuries.
+The privilege formed the basis of so-called Frisian freedom, and was recognized as genuine by Holy Roman emperors.
 An affirmation and recognition of the privilege was given by Emperor Conrad II in 1039.

-The original has been lost.
-According to tradition it was inscribed on the wall of a church, which could be the church of Almenum, Ferwoude or Oldeboorn.
-Copies were made and circulated during the Middle Ages.
-Some or all of these copies were likely forgeries.
+The original is lost.
+According to tradition it was inscribed on the wall of a church, possibly the church of Almenum, Ferwoude or Oldeboorn.
+Copies were made and circulated during the Middle Ages; possibly forgeries.

-In the Middle Ages, only the original, and undamaged sealing wax impressions, were accepted as valid.
-Forged documents were common, and a well-organized archive of treaty documents that could serve as a reference did not exist.
-Medieval literature mentioned a link between the Frisian eagle as a heraldic charge in coats of arms and the Karelsprivilege.
-This is unclear because in the time of Charlemagne there were no family or regional coat of arms existing, but it could have been used as a banner in that period.
+In the Middle Ages, only the original, undamaged sealing wax impressions, were accepted as valid.
+Forged documents were common, and no well-organized archive of treaty documents that could serve as a reference existed.
+Medieval literature mentioned a link between the Frisian eagle as a heraldic charge in coats of arms and Karelsprivilege.
+However, in the time of Charlemagne family or regional coat of arms did not exist, although it could have been used as a banner in that period.

 Other names used for this charter are: Magnuskerren, Friezenprivilege, Vrijheidsprivilege, Libertas Frisonica or Previlegii Frisiorum Caroli Magni.

 Background

-Between 650 and 750 the Franks significantly expanded their realm.
-At that time they conquered a large part of Frisia.
+Between 650 and 750 the Franks significantly expanded their realm and conquered a large part of Frisia.
 That conquest was not complete.
 The part already conquered remained in unsettled ownership (see the death of Boniface).
-Frisia east of the Lauwers, together with Saxony, continued to oppose the Franks.
+East of the Lauwers, together with Saxony, Frisia continued to oppose the Franks.

-Only Charlemagne eventually succeeded, in breaking the last resistance by the Saxons in 785.
+Charlemagne eventually succeeded, breaking the Saxons' last resistance in 785.
 The Saxons were led by Widukind and were beaten during the Saxon Wars.
-One of Charlemagne's first steps after the conquest of the Saxons was enumerating the local customs For Frisia that meant the codification of the Lex Frisionum.
+One of Charlemagne's first steps afterwards was enumerating the local customs.
+For Frisia that meant the codification of the Lex Frisionum.
 To what extent this led to the imposition of law on the Frisians is unknown.

-The core of the privilege would have been that this freedom was returned to the Frisians.
-The obligations the Lex said the Frisian received the freedom to apply those rights, but not that they were forced to do so.
+The core of the privilege was that this freedom was returned to the Frisians.
+The Lex said the Frisians received the freedom to apply those rights, but not that they were forced to do so.

 Meaning

-Although the existence of the privilege has been challenged, the Frisian Countries up to the beginning of the sixteenth century developed in a unique way, without the feudal system introduced by Charlemagne in other areas of Western Europe.
+The Frisian Countries up to the beginning of the sixteenth century developed in a unique way, without the feudal system introduced by Charlemagne in other areas.